jrhu252/MyProject/README.md

 ```
 This gave me a BUSCO score of 98.4% and 98.8% if including fragmentation with the complete portion

 ## Now that the genome is fully assembled and appears accurate.
-I can analyze it using tools like BLAST and SNAP
+I can analyze it using tools such as BLAST

 1. First, I need to download the MoMitochondrion.fasta file to have something to compare my sequence with and find mitochondrial sequences